leungkienan/leungkienan/README.md

 I'm currently practicing the skills I learnt from EDA and branch off into other frameworks when I get more comfortable with coding

-You can reach out to me on here I think..
+You can reach out to me on linkedIn @kienanleung probs